QuestPDF/QuestPDF-Documentation/api-reference.md

 ```

 ::: danger
 Please be careful when using the ShowEntire container.
-If its content requires more space than is available on the page, the rendering process will end up with the layouting exception.
+If its content requires more space than is available on the page, the rendering process will end up with the layout exception.
 :::